✓ Updated March 2026

 Savari (Shared Taxis)

-Savaris are shared taxis that operate on fixed routes between cities, similar to intercity buses but often faster and more direct.
-They are a good option if you prefer a slightly more private feel than a bus and want to depart on your own schedule.
+Savari are shared taxis that operate on fixed routes between cities, similar to intercity buses but often a bit faster and more direct.
+They depart when full, usually with 4 passengers in the back and 1 in the front.

-Snapp (Ride-Hailing App)
+Snapp (Ride-hailing App)

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.